jonescompneurolab/hnn/installer/windows/README.md

 2. Download the installer (requires logging in to your Docker Hub account): https://hub.docker.com/editions/community/docker-ce-desktop-windows
 3. Run the installer. **DO NOT check** "Use Windows containers instead of Linux containers".
-4. Start the Docker Desktop app from the start menu (requires logging in to your Docker Hub account).
+4. Start the Docker Desktop app from the start menu or desktop (requires logging in to your Docker Hub account).
+This takes about 30 seconds and the Docker icon will appear in the lower-right dock
-5. The installer may prompt you to turn on Hyper-V, which will not allow you to also run virtual machines through applications such as VirtualBox.
-If you get an error saying that Hyper-V needs to be enabled, you can do it manually by "Control Panel" -> Programs -> "Turn Windows features on or off" and select all Hyper-V options (a reboot is required).
+5. When Docker Desktop is initializing, it may prompt you to turn on Hyper-V.
    * If you get a message similar to the screen below, click 'Ok' and restart your computer.

      <img src="install_pngs/enable_hyperv.png" height="150" />

-6. Docker Desktop will start automatically and the Docker icon will show up in the lower-right dock
+6. Docker Desktop will start after the install has completed and the Docker icon will show up in the lower-right dock with a message "Docker Desktop is running"
-   * If you get the error message shown below, there was a problem turning on virtualization, which is required for Docker on Windows.
-This may be fixable by changing settings in your motherboard's BIOS menu (see [step-by-step guide](https://blogs.technet.microsoft.com/canitpro/2015/09/08/step-by-step-enabling-hyper-v-for-use-on-windows-10/)), however, at this point, the easiest option for installing HNN would be to switch to using the PowerShell script (method 2).
-Please uninstall Docker, and then proceed with the instructions below for method 2.
+   * If you get the error message shown below, there was a problem turning on hardware support for virtualization, which is required for Docker on Windows.
+This may be fixable by changing settings in your PC manufacturer's BIOS.
+See the note on "Hardware virtualization features" under the "Prerequisite: Virtualization support" heading at the top of this page.

      <img src="install_pngs/hyperv_error.png" height="150" />

+7. Reboot your computer after installing Docker

 </p>
 </details>

 <details><summary>Windows 10 Home: Docker Toolbox</summary>
 <p>